Florida mayor solicited sex for speed bumps, ethics panel finds

 Breaking News Emails

-A Florida mayor is alleged to have solicited sex from a constituent in exchange for speed bumps, according to the Florida Commission on Ethics and local reports.
+A Florida mayor is accused of soliciting sex from a constituent in exchange for speed bumps, according to the Florida Commission on Ethics and local reports.

-In a press release issued on Oct.
-24, the commission found that there was probable cause that Lantana, Florida, Mayor David Stewart "misused his position to attempt to obtain a sexual benefit for himself."
+In a press release on Oct.
+24, the commission found that there was probable cause to find that David Stewart, the mayor of Lantana, Florida, "misused his position to attempt to obtain a sexual benefit for himself."

-Probable cause was also found that Stewart solicited sex from a constituent "based on an understanding his vote, official action, or judgment would be influenced."
+Stewart solicited sex from a constituent "based on an understanding his vote, official action, or judgment would be influenced," the commission said.

-Stewart did not immediately respond to a request made by NBC News for comment, but he denied the allegation to the Palm Beach Post.
+Stewart did not immediately respond to a request for comment, but he denied the allegation to The Palm Beach Post.
 The Florida Commission on Ethics did not immediately respond to a request for comment.

-The "influence" referenced in the report is that Stewart told constituent Catherine Padilla three years ago that he would install speed bumps she had advocated for if she had sex with him, according to the Post.
+The report alleges that Stewart told constituent Catherine Padilla three years ago that he would install speed bumps she had advocated for if she had sex with him, according to the Post.

 The commission dismissed the complaint about the innuendo in June, but went forward with the complaint about the speed bumps.

-In the complaint, which NBC News has not seen, Padilla said that Stewart took her to a motel one day after lunch and told her he wanted to have sex with her in a room there, according to the Post.
+In the complaint, which NBC News has not seen, Padilla said that Stewart took her to a motel one day after lunch and told her he wanted to have sex with her there, according to the Post.

 A phone number associated with Padilla was disconnected when NBC News attempted to contact her for comment, and NBC News did not receive a response to emails sent to an account believed to belong to Padilla.